Quantum Error Source and Channel Coding: Introduction

-Up to an irrelevant phase, the Pauli group on $n$ qubits $\Pauli_n = \langle \, \pm i I, X,Y, Z\,\rangle^{\otimes n}$ is isomorphic to the binary vector space ${\mathbb F}_2^{2n}$ with modulo 2 arithmetic and the simplectic inner product \cite{calderbank1997quantum}.
-By this correspondence, syndrome extraction is equivalent to mapping a length $2n$ bit string (accounting for both $X$ and $Z$-type errors) to a length $n-k$ bit syndrome, and thus performs compression of {\it classical} data$-$albeit {\it unknown} classical data derived from quantum data.
+Up to an irrelevant phase, the Pauli group on $n$ qubits $\Pauli_n = \langle \, \pm i I, X,Y, Z\,\rangle^{\otimes n}$ is isomorphic to the binary vector space ${\mathbb F}_2^{2n}$ with modulo 2 arithmetic and the symplectic inner product \cite{calderbank1997quantum}.
+By this correspondence, syndrome extraction is equivalent to mapping a length $2n$ bit string (accounting for both $X$ and $Z$-type errors) to a length $n-k$ bit syndrome, and thus performs compression of {\it classical} data---albeit {\it unknown} classical data derived from quantum data.
+In the classical literature this primitive is known as {\it syndrome source coding} \cite{ancheta1976syndrome}.
 This is the operational meaning of the hashing bound, which can be restated as Shannon's source coding theorem \cite{shannon1948mathematical} for linear block codes bounding the optimal compression rate of binary data by the entropy of the random source, namely $n-k > n H_2({\mathbf p}).$ Here, ${\mathbf p}$ parameterizes a Pauli {\it error source}.
-These remarks, though perhaps not framed as such in the quantum literature, are well known.
-Indeed, by source-channel coding duality, we may resolve the issue and recast QEC as channel coding since the decoder expects to receive the {\it zero message} (no errors) and hence the message is not needed.
-However, we find it advantageous to continue within the source coding framework.
-Our contribution, from both an information theoretic and syndrome qubit overhead perspective, is that Shannon's bounds hold for blocks of logical qubits.
+The rate statement is well known, though seldom framed as such in the quantum literature.
+Indeed, the correspondence is sharper than an analogy: in QEC the decoder expects the {\it zero message} (no errors), so nothing is communicated, and a channel code carrying a known message is precisely a source code for the noise.
+Reduced to its functional core, quantum error correction is source coding of the error process, and we adopt this view throughout.
+Our contribution is to take this view seriously as an architecture.
+Shannon's bounds hold for blocks of logical qubits, syndrome extraction may be pooled across the register, and classical source and channel codes, together with their decoders, apply directly.

 Given an error syndrome $y$ and a linear error correcting code specified by the parity-check matrix $H,$ the maximum-likelihood decoding problem is to determine the vector $x$ with a minimum number of non-zero entries such that $Hx = y.$ This inverse problem is known to be NP-hard for classical linear error correcting codes \cite{berlekamp1978hca}, implying that an efficient maximum-likelihood decoder is not likely to exist.
 Similar complexity arguments have been shown for quantum decoders \cite{hsieh2011np, iyer2015hardness}.
 Further complicating the quantum decoding problem is that errors in the syndrome measurements are almost always present.
 This is an unavoidable consequence of faulty two-qubit gates and quantum measurements, which often have error rates orders of magnitude higher than data qubit errors.
 A number of methods have been proposed to account for syndrome measurement errors in quantum decoding, including minimum weight perfect matching decoders \cite{dennis2002topological,PhysRevLett.108.180501} and iterative belief-propagation based decoders \cite{PhysRevLett.122.200501}.
 Here, we construct a lookup table decoder, designed for a restricted class of error patterns acting on a block of logical qubits, that can be queried with nearest-neighbor binary string matching to unambiguously determine the errors in the data qubits while also protecting against errors in the syndrome measurements.